-Students on The Oxford Prep Experience can choose from over 27 academic and creative courses that are designed to make the most of Oxford and its extraordinary resources.
+Students at The Oxford Prep Experience can choose from over 27 academic and creative courses that are designed to make the most of Oxford and its extraordinary resources.
 All our courses are experiential.
 They involve museum visits and field-trips, eminent guest speakers, project-work, and more.
 Popular courses include Medical Science, Business and Finance, International Relations, and Psychology.
 Descriptions for these are below, and you can follow the link to read more about all our courses.

 This hands-on course introduces students to key aspects of medicine and modern medical practice.
 Combining specialist lectures with experiments and class discussions, students learn the main principles of human anatomy and physiology, the pathology and significance of certain diseases, the main challenges that medical science faces today, and the variety and changing nature of careers in medicine.

 Students are introduced to the world of corporate finance and its primary institutions through dynamic workshops and exercises.
 They cover 21st-century financial realities for budding entrepreneurs and multinational corporations.
 Major course projects include real-life case studies, a stock exchange investment game, and the design of a theoretical start-up venture.

 This course addresses International Relations by focusing on key issues of the day.
 Subjects covered include globalization and its political, economic, and social effects; environmental challenges; new forms of war and peace; the changing nature of security challenges; peacekeeping operations; the regional complexities of areas like the Middle East, Africa, and South-East Asia; and the relationships and rivalries that define global order today.

 Students investigate a wide range of psychological topics, including dreams, memory, consciousness, anxiety, body language, gender, and sexuality.
 Alongside, they uncover the history of the subject, study cases, and are introduced to various disorders and different research methodologies.
 They go on to design their own experiments under the guidance of research specialists and practicing clinicians.